Why risk management is more than updating a spreadsheet

 4. Capture issues

-As with risks, issues in Sharktower are directly linked to the relevant project, but also to the risk, This gives a full audit trail of what was discussed, the tasks to mitigate the risk, and any associated issues that arose.
+In Sharktower, issues are directly linked to the relevant project and the associated risk.
+This provides a full audit trail of what was discussed, the tasks that were assigned to mitigate the risk, and any associated issues that arose.
 By capturing issues in Sharktower, you can ensure that they are tracked and addressed efficiently, reducing the potential impact on the project.

 5. Use a Kanban to sort and prioritise risks